tektutor/embedded-linux-and-device-drivers-for-ather/Day4/README.md

 - **DMA and bus contention**: other masters moving data can stall yours.
 </pre>

-"Which of these exist on the PRU?
-On the Cortex-M4 in the Nucleo?"
+**Which of these exist on the PRU?
+On the Cortex-M4 in the Nucleo?
 <pre>
 - the PRU has no OS scheduler stealing time and no MMU; the Cortex-M has no MMU and runs your RTOS directly
 - That absence of unpredictable machinery is *exactly* why they give determinism